box-community/box-custom-skills-starter/box-custom-skills-starter-gcp/README.md

 8. Once the deploy is complete, copy the invocation URL and paste it into the Box Skill configuration section.
 Click Save.
 9. After deploying, in the GCP console, you'll need to allow public access to the function so Box can call it.
 Find your function in the GCP cloud functions dashboard.
 Under the permissions tab, grant access to `allUsers` with the `Cloud Functions Invoker` role.

-Now, if you upload a file to the folder configured for the Box Skill, you should see metadata attached, as well as logs under the logs tab in the function.
+Now, if you upload a file to the folder configured for the Box Skill, you should see a 'Hello world' metadata card attached, as well as logs under the logs tab in the function.
+There is commented out code in the middle of the index file that can be used if you would rather use Box Skills cards instead of metadata.